How To Revolutionize An Industry, Twice

 When the film ended, cheers, shouts, giggles and gasps of awe rippled through the audience.
 We couldn’t believe what we’d just seen.
 Coming from someone who has followed production news almost weekly since the last film’s release, the Academy Award-winning Spider-Man: Into the Spider-Verse, I have to say I honestly couldn’t have anticipated everything the sequel delivered.
 It’s an insanely distinct blend of the crew’s collective skills and styles, a very unique experience to witness on the big screen, and a testament to filmmaking in any form it can squeeze itself into.

 Practically bursting with life and colour in every frame, ATSV takes us on a new adventure that sees our heroes, Miles Morales (Shameik Moore), Gwen Stacy (Hailee Steinfeld), and Peter B. Parker (Jake Johnson) reconcile with each other a year and a half after the events of the previous film, with the delightful cinematic debuts of lesser-known-but-beloved fan favourites; Miguel O’Hara (Oscar Issac), an Irish-Mexican Spider-Man doubling as a slick cyberpunk antagonist from the year 2099, an endearing Pavitr Prabhakar (Karan Soni), hailing from Mumbai, Earth-50101, and a mouthy instigator in the form of anarcha-feminist darling Hobart “Hobie” Brown (Daniel Kalyuua), as Spider-Punk (mega win for black British kids with huge geometric-as-fuuuck ‘fros and broken leather boots btw — I love us, we’re so cool), just to name a few of dozens of new characters who’ve recently joined the cast.
-The all-swinging,
+The all-swinging, all-dancing pack of spiders quip, fight and bound through the vibrant worlds webbed together, as new perils threaten the fate of the multiverse.

 The multiverse concept wasn’t at all new when ITSV premiered in 2018, nor had it been a story device exclusive to superhero films (think Who Framed Roger Rabbit, Space Jam, Fantasia if you wanna really go back), but a post-ITSV world saw the concept explode in popularity, with countless franchises all rushing to build (often poorly) extended universes running on the ever-ephemeral currency that is IP.